ijas9118/final_project/README.md

       python app.py
 ### Step 5: Initialize react vite:
       npm create vite@latest
-### Step 6: Delete the contents of your react app's src folder *Except node modules folder*.
+### Step 6: Delete the contents of your react app's src folder.
 Copy the repository's front-end/src contents and paste it in your react app src folder.
 ### Step 7: Open another terminal and install tailwind css and setup.
 Go to the frontend folder directory first.
 Then follow the steps in this website:
       https://tailwindcss.com/docs/guides/vite
 ### Step 8: Run the react app in that terminal